AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-32805-->

-*  {{ site.data.var.ce }} no longer throws an error when a shopper clicks **Update Cart** after changing  a product quantity in the mini cart.
-Previously, {{ site.data.var.ce }} displayed this error:  `The quote item isn't found.
+*  Magento Open Source no longer throws an error when a shopper clicks **Update Cart** after changing  a product quantity in the mini cart.
+Previously, Magento Open Source displayed this error:  `The quote item isn't found.
 Verify the item and try again`.

 <!--- MC-43176-->